-- 4. Antenna connection The antenna configuration must be performed.
-See chapter 4.2. - 5.
+The antenna configuration must be done.
+See chapter 4.2 for details. - 5.
 Reset Connect the /RESET pin to the host to allow a hard reset of the module. - 6.
-(Optional) Wakeup from sleep, FOTA and mode selection
+(Optional) FOTA and mode selection

-- Connect the WAKE\UP pin to the host controller to leave power saving modes, like the sleep mode. - Connect the BOOT pin to the host controller to set the module into boot mode to enable firmware updates via radio. - Connect the MODE\1 pin to the host controller to switch between command and peripheral only mode. - (Optional) Status indication Connect the BUSY, LED\1 and LED\2 pins to the host controller to allow easy indication of the status. - (Optional) Flash and debug interface In case of custom firmware development, it is recommended to additionally have the pins SWDIO and SWDCLK accessible in order to support a fail-safe update of firmware.
+- Connect the BOOT pin to the host controller to set the module into boot mode to enable firmware updates via radio. - (Optional) Status indication Connect the LED\1 and LED\2 pins to the host controller to allow easy indication of the status. - 8.
+(Optional) Flash and debug interface In case of custom firmware development, it is recommended to additionally have the pins SWDIO and SWDCLK accessible in order to support a fail-safe update of firmware.
 A standard socket on the customer's PCB for connecting a flash adapter can be useful for debugging purposes (e.g. a JTAG 2\10 pin header with 2.54 mm pin-to-pin distance).